OHIF/Viewers/docs/latest/deployment/recipes/static-assets.md

 # Deploy Static Assets

+> WARNING!
+All of these solutions stand-up a publicly accessible web viewer.
+Do
+> not hook your hosted viewer up to a sensitive source of data without
+> implementing authentication.

 There are a lot of options for deploying static assets.
 Some services, like `netlify` and `surge.sh`, specialize in static websites.
 You'll notice that deploying with them requires much less time and effort, but comes at the cost of